-Scope note: This class comprises the activities that result in an instance of E39 Actor becoming a member of an instance of E74 Group.
+Subclass of: E7 Activity Scope note: This class comprises the activities that result in an instance of E39 Actor becoming a member of an instance of E74 Group.
 This class does not imply initiative by either party.
 It may be the initiative of a third party.

-Typical scenarios include becoming a member of a social organisation, becoming employee of a company, marriage, the adoption of a child by a family and the inauguration of somebody into an official position.

-- The election of Sir Isaac Newton as Member of Parliament for the University of Cambridge to the Convention Parliament of 1689 (Gleick, 2003) - The inauguration of Mikhail Sergeyevich Gorbachev as leader of the Union of Soviet Socialist Republics (USSR) in 1985 (Butson, 1986) - The implementation of the membership treaty between EU and Denmark January 1, 1993
+Examples: Typical scenarios include becoming a member of a social organisation, becoming employee of a company, marriage, the adoption of a child by a family and the inauguration of somebody into an official position.
+The election of Sir Isaac Newton as Member of Parliament for the University of Cambridge to the Convention Parliament of 1689 (Gleick,2003) The inauguration of Mikhail Sergeyevich Gorbachev as leader of the Union of Soviet Socialist Republics (USSR) in 1985 (Butson, 1986) The implementation of the membership treaty between EU and Denmark January 1.
+1993 In First Order Lo gic: E85(x) $\supset$ E7(x) Properties: P143 joined (was joined by): E39 Actor P144 joined with (gained member by) E74 Group (P144.1 kind of member: E55 Type) E86 Leaving Subclass of: E7 Activity Scope note: This class comprises the activities that result in an instance of E39 Actor to be disassociated from an instance of E74 Group.

-'''

-P143 joined (was joined by): E39 Actor

-P144 joined with (gained member by) E74 Group

-(P144.1 kind of member: E55 Type)

-'''

-E86 Leaving

-This class comprises the activities that result in an instance of E39 Actor to be disassociated from an instance of E74 Group.
 This class does not imply initiative by either party.
 It may be the initiative of a third party.